BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-Settings.md

 ## Sending custom notifications

-A truly custom notification can be sent using the [`notify`](../../Scripting/Building-Blocks/Events-List.md#sending-notifications-notify) event at any time.
+A truly custom notification can be sent using the [`notify`](../../Scripting/Building-Blocks/Actions-List.md#sending-notifications-notify) action at any time.

 ## Changing BetonQuest's built-in notifications